mattsakiyama/mattsakiyama.github.io/music.md

 ### Here are the pieces I'm currently working on:
 - Violin Concerto in D major, op.
 77 by Johannes Brahms
-- Fantasy for Solo Violin by Ellen Taaffe Zwilich
+- Violin Concerto in D major, op.
+35 by Erich Korngold
-- Sonata no. 3 in C major, BWV 1005 by Johann Sebastian Bach
+- Chaconne from Partita no. 2 in D minor, BWV 1004 by J.S.
+Bach
-- Caprice for Solo Violin, op.
-1 no. 4 by Niccolò Paganini
-- Caprice for Solo Violin, op.
-1 no. 24 by Niccolò Paganini
-- Fiddle Dance Suite: As the Wind Goes by Wynton Marsalis
-- Violin Sonata in A major, op.
-12 no. 2 by Ludwig Van Beethoven

 ## I am an orchestral violinist who has toured internationally.
 - I have been accepted to prestigious summer programs including the Aspen Summer Music Festival, Music@Menlo, National Youth Orchestra of the USA, Vivace International Music Festival, and Meadowmount School of Music.
+- 1 season with the Harvard Radcliffe Orchestra
 - 3 consecutive seasons with the National Youth Orchestra program
   - 1st violinist, NYO-USA 2020 with Maestro Jim Ross.
 [Listen to NYO-USA 2020's recording of Umoja by Valerie Coleman](https://www.facebook.com/carnegiehall/videos/369035581158912/)
   - Associate Concertmaster, NYO2 2019 New York-Miami Tour with Maestro Carlos Miguel Prieto and soloists Gabriela Montero and Paquito D'Rivera